Highlights of the Program

 The International Council on Clean Transportation

-• Drawing lessons from EU and UK regulations requiring synthetic fuels and applying insights to California policy
+• Drawing lessons from EU and U.K. regulations requiring synthetic fuels and applying insights to California policy

 11:55 - 12:00